Som Saa, E1 6BD

 Service was efficient, enthusiastic, and very friendly, though in one instance bordering on weirdly over-intimate.
 Dishes arrived at our table somewhat too quickly; Kake managed to overlook trying a couple of the things we ordered as there was so much all at once.
 (We'd asked if we could order in two waves, but were talked out of it.)
 A 12.5% service charge was added to the bill.

 Kake's verdict: Overall, I quite liked the food.
 There was possibly too much emphasis on sourness and saltiness, but this may have been down to the selection of dishes I actually managed to try, and in any case is a vast improvement on the overly-sweet flavours a lot of London's Thai restaurants go for.
-The evening ambience is perhaps a little too rushed and busy for my taste, but I'll happily give it another go once they're open for lunch.
+The evening ambience is perhaps a little too rushed and busy for my taste, but I'd happily come back for lunch.

 Accessibility: A step to get in.
 Step-free to the toilets once you're in.
 The booths in the bar and restaurant areas are up a couple of steps.